 Show ROI, Not Just Traffic

-Ultimately, your reporting should point the reader beyond just looking at how many people came to the site to determining what kind of return the website provided for the business.
+Your reporting should point the reader beyond just looking at how many people came to the site to determine what kind of return the website provided for the business.
 In order to do this, you’ll want to show any data that points to return on investment, such as leads submitted, goods purchased, and resources downloaded.